1. Purpose and scope

 4. Raising a concern

-Adverity provides clear and confidential internal channels for people to report the reportable concerns as described in section 3. above.
+Adverity provides confidential internal channels for people to report the reportable concerns as described in section 3. above.
 The following internal reporting channels have been established by Adverity:

 - Report through Adverity’s Speak Up Helpline.
 This portal may be accessed via speakupadverity.whistlelink.com and is open to all Adverity’s team members as well as to third parties such as customers, vendors, and other external partners.
 Reporting parties may report issues at any time via the portal by filling out the web intake form (anonymous reporting is possible) available 24 hours a day, 365 days a year.